 HTTP Status Codes

-Search engine webmaster tools like Google Search Console shows 4xx and 5xx errors also 3xx redirections too.
+Search engine webmaster tools like Google Search Console show 4xx and 5xx errors as well as 3xx redirections.

 2xx Status (Success)

-Search engines consider to index successfully opened pages.
-But 2xx http status code does not guarantee indexing by search engines.
+Search engines consider successfully opened pages for indexing.
+But a 2xx HTTP status code does not guarantee indexing by search engines.

 200 (Success)